 Day One is approximately a 5 – 6 hour hike from the starting point to base camp, on Day Two it’s a further 1-hour hike to the summit of Acatenango for sunrise and followed by a 3 – 4 hour hike back down again.

 These hiking times vary depending on your level of fitness and previous hiking experience.
 In saying that, the Acatenango hike is suitable for the common traveler with a sense of adventure and a love for the outdoors.
-I even saw people walking their dogs along the trail, so you’ve honestly got nothing to worry about!

 WHERE TO BOOK YOUR ACATENANGO HIKE